top of page

 ย โ€ข Improve pronunciation, grammar and vocabulary

-ย โ€ข Reassure UK and US board members with a calm, credible presence
+ย โ€ข Reassure board members with a calm, credible presence

 ย โ€ข Feel as confident and natural as he does in French.